estudioChispa/100-days-of-code/r1-log.md

 ## Log

+### R1D90
+iOS and Swift.
+Learning more about enums and optionals.

 ### R1D89
 iOS and Swift.
 Spent some time with dictionaries.
 Can't believe how close I'm getting to day 100!